White Lion, Barthomley

 The White Lion is a public house in Barthomley, Cheshire, England, just off junction 16 of the M6.
 It was built in 1614, and is recorded in the National Heritage List for England as a designated Grade II* listed building.

 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.
 Its thatched roof was damaged by a fire in 2013, but it re-opened later that year.
+In September 2023, its lease expired and the pub was closed for repairs.